-Although average earnings are low and individual remittances relatively small, the aggregate value of money sent (or brought) back to Nepal from India has been substantial - probably between 25 and 30 billion Nepalese rupees (NRs), or about US\$450 million to US\$500 million, in the mid-1990s according to a study by Seddon, Adhikari, and Gurung.
+Although average earnings are low and individual remittances relatively small, the aggregate value of money sent (or brought) back to Nepal from India has been substantial - probably between 25 and 30 billion Nepalese rupees (NRs), or about US\$450 million to US\$500 million, in the mid-1990s (Seddon, Adhikari, and Gurung, 2001).

 In total, it was estimated in 1997 that the value of remittances from countries not including India amounted to between 25 and 30 billion Nepalese rupees (NRs), or between US\$450 million and US\$500 million - about the same amount thought to be coming from India.
-The bulk of these remittances came from Southeast Asia (Malaysia, Singapore, and Brunei) and the Far East (Hong Kong, Japan, and Korea).
+The bulk of these remittances came from Southeast Asia (Malaysia, Singapore, and Brunei) and the Far East (Hongkong, Japan, Korea).